1delta-DAO/cross-composer/docs/ACTION_INTEGRATION_GUIDE.md

 **Key Requirements:**

 - Must accept a `resetKey?: number` prop and watch it in a `useEffect` to reset state when it changes
-- Should accept at least `tokenLists` and `setDestinationInfo` props
+- Should accept at least `setDestinationInfo` prop
+- Should use `useTokenLists()` hook to access token lists data
 - Should call `setDestinationInfo` when the user completes an action
-- Import types from `../../../types/currency` and `../../../lib/types/destinationAction` as needed
+- Import types from `../shared/types` and `../../../types/currency` as needed

 ### Step 2: Create the Icon Component